BurningHot687/obj_to_scratch_list/README.md

 ## Usage
 It will ask for the name and file path of an obj file, then for the name and file path of the txt file.
 Since the whole point of this is compression, it will ask you if you wish to append or delete the txt file if it exists.
 If not, it'll automatically create it.
 If the output txt file is shown to be larger than 200,000 items, the program automatically quits.
 Otherwise, it'll write in the data.

-Example:
+Example in linux:
 ```
 Name of obj file (without extension): Triangle Test
 File path of obj from home/absolute directory: Documents/objects
 Name of txt file to look/create: scratch list one
 File path to save scratch list (from home/absolute directory): Documents/scratch imports
-The file C:\\Users\\Example\Documents\scratch imports\scratch list one.txt already exists.
+The file /home/Example/Documents/scratch imports/scratch list one.txt already exists.
 Type 'a' to append or 'd' to delete and create a new file: a
 Number of obj lines: 3
 Number of txt lines: 108
 Number of lines in total: 111